 - Leigh Academy Bexley has an important role to play in supporting the mental health and wellbeing of our students.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for students, staff should: - Gillian Ansell is the Senior Mental Health Lead at Leigh Academy Bexley. - Where there are concerns regarding possible mental health problems for students, staff should: - take immediate action, record on Bromcom Safeguarding and speak to the DSL, the senior mental health lead or a deputy DSL. - Age/ability appropriate education will be provided to our students to help promote positive health, wellbeing, and resilience.
-This is delivered through Tutor Time Activities, the PSHE curriculum and where relevant in subjects throughout the curriculum.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for students, staff should: - Record the concern on Bromcom and speak to either the DSL or the Mental Health Lead.

+- Make a referral for counselling by one of the Academy's onsite counsellors. - Age/ability appropriate education will be provided to our students to help promote positive health, wellbeing, and resilience.
+This is done through assemblies, tutor time and our PSHE and RSE curriculums.